February 27, 2014

 Years ago I took Dassi to a show.
 It was Chinese acrobatics and martial arts and it was totally amazing.
 These acrobats did things I could never have imagined.
 I was highly impressed with the precision, dexterity and incredible refined skills.
 They must have training all day every day since childhood.
 It was clearly very advanced.

 But is that our goal with Krav Maga?
 Do we wish to perform greater and greater tricks and stunts?
 Is our goal to woo the crowed, to entertain and received a standing ovation?

 I say not.
 Our goal is entirely different from those amazing Chinese acrobats.
 Our goal is simply to survive, to get home, to continue with our lives.

 Life is full of tricks and deceit, very little is pure and honest.
 There are people working late nights trying to find ways to make more money off of you, to take your hard earned money from you.
 There are food companies selling you flavored rubber and sawdust and calling it organic health food.
 Let us keep our Krav Maga honest.

 John Liptak, Moshe Katz, February 2014, still training after all these years...

 San Destin Beach, Florida, February 2014, another great group!

 Join IKI Krav Maga and keep your training real.
-Leave the stunts for others.
+Leave the stunts for the others.
 We train for SURVIVAL.